enochloy/mtg-price-checker/README.md

 ### Features
 <b>Data Scraping</b>
-- Utilized BeautifulSoup and Selenium packages to scrape cards data off 3 store websites (Agora, OneMTG, CardsCitadel).
+- Utilized BeautifulSoup and Selenium packages to scrape cards data off 4 store websites (Agora, OneMTG, CardsCitadel, Grey Ogre).
 - Using Pandas and SQLite3, I concatenated the data together and imported it as a `cards.db`
-- The jupyter notebook file can be run again to refresh data scraped from this websites
+- The web scraping script can be run again to refresh data scraped from this websites

 <b>Website Design</b>
 - The singles checker function allow users to key in the card name, and it automatically returns the top 20 cheapest cards that matches their search query.
 There are also checkboxes available to allow users to pick which stores they want to include/exclude in the search query.